-Section 10 appeal process for Ongoing Resourcing Scheme (ORS)
+Section 47 appeal process for Ongoing Resourcing Scheme (ORS)

-Before this formal appeal parents and the team around the student can ask the verifiers to review their decision.
+Before this formal appeal, parents and the team around the student can ask the verifiers to review their decision.

 The appeal process is arranged independently of the verifiers.
 The Ministry of Education and the parents/whānau or caregivers agree on an approved arbitrator from outside the Ministry to conduct the appeal.
 The Manager Assurance and Eligibility presents the Ministry's position at the appeal hearing.

-An appeal is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school).
+This is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school).

 Last reviewed: Has this been useful?
 Give us your feedback